Recruiting at Columbia Business School

 - Employers may choose to host off-campus events prior to this date as long as they begin no earlier than 6:30pm.
 Events on or after this date must follow date and time guidelines.

-- Employer representatives may not interact with 1Y students in any capacity from Sunday, August 18 through Monday, September 23, 2024.
-This includes any continuation of pre-matriculation recruiting activity. * Exception: employers participating in the Career Forum may interact with 1Y students only during the event, September 20, 11am-2pm.
+- Employer representatives may not interact with 1Y students in any capacity from Sunday, August 17 until the evening of Monday, September 15, 2025.
+This includes any continuation of pre-matriculation recruiting activity.

 - Employers may participate in this event in lieu of holding a standalone event.
 No other company events may be booked during this time.